camunda/camunda-docs-manual/site/src/documents/api-references/embedded-forms/06-integrate/03-bootstrapping.html.md

 ## Creating a Form

-In order to create a Form, you need to create an instance of `CamSDK.Form`:
+In order to create a form, you need to create an instance of `CamSDK.Form`:

 ```javascript
 new CamSDK.Form({